jesselansdown/EigenGap/README.md

 - ./configure
 - make

-Currently only three functions are implemented:
+Currently only the following functions are implemented:

 EigenEigenvalue( mat );